Exercise Science/Exercise Physiology (EXER)

 Prerequisite: EXER 302.
 Analysis of physiological effects of exercise on the elderly.
 Exercise programs adaptable for use by persons working with elderly.
 Three hours lecture.
 (Formerly 5550:300)

-EXER:302 Physiology of Exercise (3 Credits)
+EXER 302 Physiology of Exercise (3 Units)

 Prerequisites: [BIOL:200, BIOL:201, BIOL:202, and BIOL:203] or [ANAT:206, ANAT:207, ANAT:210, and ANAT:211] and admission to an exercise science major.
 Course will present basic and applied science that describes, explains and uses the body's response to exercise and adaptation to exercise training.
 Course includes lecture and laboratory.
 (Formerly 5550:302)

-EXER:327 Exercise Leadership (3 Credits)
+EXER 327 Exercise Leadership (3 Units)

 Prerequisite: EXER 302.
 Students learn principles of teaching safe and effective exercises designed to enhance physical fitness.
 Course will assist students in preparing for a group exercise certification.
 (Formerly 5550:327)

-EXER:330 Exercise and Weight Control (3 Credits)
+EXER 330 Exercise and Weight Control (3 Units)

-Prerequisite: EXER:302.
+Prerequisite: EXER 302.
 This course will provide an overview of the epidemiology, pathophysiology, disease implications, underlying etiologic factors and preventive and therapeutic interventions for obesity.
 The course will introduce different theories and treatments of obesity, assessment of obesity, dietary habits, and physical activity interventions.
 Students will examine the importance of healthy weight management through physical activity and diet across the lifespan.
 An overview of eating disorders and nutritional ergogenic aids will be presented.
 Course will also include an overview of the role of the exercise physiologist in diagnosis and treatment of weight management.
 (Formerly 5550:330)

 Prerequisites: [BIOL 200, BIOL 201, BIOL 202, and BIOL 203] or [ANAT 206, ANAT 207, ANAT 210, and ANAT 211], and EXER 240.
 This course is a component of the Sports Medicine Minor.
 It is designed to integrate the clinical assessment of the upper extremity.
 Students will gain knowledge, skills, and abilities in assessment, evaluation, and the National Academy of Sports Medicine (NASM) Corrective Exercise Specialist (CES) principles.
 (Formerly 5550:342)

-EXER:352 Strength & Conditioning Fundamentals (3 Credits)
+EXER 352 Strength & Conditioning Fundamentals (3 Units)

 Prerequisites: [BIOL:200 and BIOL:201 and BIOL:202 and BIOL:203] or [ANAT:206 and ANAT:210 and ANAT:207 and ANAT:211].
 This course is designed to provide students with theoretical and practical knowledge of the physiological, biomechanics and administrative aspects of designing and supervising strength and conditioning programs for various populations.
 (Formerly 5550:352)